 Ben has a background working in multiple thinktank roles, conducting public policy research and organising events in and around parliament.
 His research interests include US climate change policy and post-Brexit energy policy.
 Ben holds a first-class BA in Politics and International Relations from York University.

 Thomas is Research Director and Co-Founder of InfluenceMap.
-He is interested in the development of evidence-based climate change legislation and has been researching corporate influence over such policy for 5 years.
-He has worked internationally in Canada and Germany, including with his former employer CDP.
+He has worked internationally in Canada and Germany and has been researching corporate influence over climate and energy policy for 5 years.
 Thomas has a degree in Politics and an MSc in International Security and Global Governance from Birkbeck, University of London.
+Thomas is on Forbes' 2018 30 under 30 list.

 Chris is a system architect and developer based in the Scottish Borders.
 He holds a BA in Economic and Social History from the University of Hull.
 Since 2000 his focus has been on web based systems for business, charities and campaigning organisations, most recently the multifaith climate movement OurVoices.net.
 He is the co-author of the Evoke-Grace web application system.
 He is also film maker, exponent of early photographic processes and microgeographer.